sbme-tutorials/sbme-tutorials.github.io/2021/Biostatistics/assignments/2-assignment2.md

 * Specify your **Name**, **Section**, and **BN** in the **README.md** file in your repository.
 * Submission without names will not be considered.
-* Using build in functions is not permitted for this assignment.